robintzeng/academic-kickstart/content/project/Mobile/index.md

 slides: example
 ---
 ## Abstract
-This project aims to adapt an open source visual inertial navigation framework with two modifications.
+This project aims to adopt an open-source visual inertial navigation framework with two modifications.
 First, an alternative visual descriptor and extractor, SuperPoint, is tested in place of ORB features.
 Secondly, an invariant error state is